optimacros/bdd_apps_documentation/advancedFeatues/advancedFeature.md

   Scenario: <1.3> Create new version at the end of the list
-    When I click on "Header Menu Element(Versions)" in "Header Menu Element(Dimensions)" And I see that Grid exists and loaded
+    When I click on "Header Menu Element(Versions)" in "Header Menu Element(Dimensions)"
+    * Check if the Grid exists and loaded
     And I insert "Versions" elements at the "Start":
       """
       Previous Plan